 Here is the instructions document for the LEGO Fire Brigade LED lighting kit.
-Please read and follow the steps carefully to ensure this lighting kit is installed properly.

 - 1x Lamp Post with 30cm Bit Light installed

 - 1x 30cm Connecting Cable

 - 1x Flat Battery Pack (Requires 2x CR2032 Batteries)

 - 1x Battery Pack (requires 3x AA Batteries)

 Note – Battery Pack will be replaced with USB Power Cables from mid April 2020